wildmountainfarms/solarthing-docs/docs/source/quickstart/serial-port/hardware/rover/rs232-port.rst

 So you have a Rover (or supported device) with an RS232 port?

 Renogy is no longer supplying RS232 cables with their products that have RS232 ports.
-RICH Solar used to sell a compatible cable undle `this link <https://richsolar.com/products/rs232-cable>`_, but it is no longer available.
+RICH Solar used to sell a compatible cable under `this link <https://richsolar.com/products/rs232-cable>`_, but it is no longer available.

 That means that most people will have to create their own cable.